cotes2020/jekyll-theme-chirpy/_posts/01AWS/ML/2021-04-04-DataWrangler.md

 #### Prepare and Visualize

-- Data Wrangler has built-in <font color=red> transformations and visualizations </font>
+- Data Wrangler has built-in <font color=OrangeRed> transformations and visualizations </font>
   - use to analyze, clean, and transform the data.
 - In the **Prepare** tab, all built-in transformations are listed in the right panel, which also contains an area in which can add custom transformations.